corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

    {{< /tab >}}
    {{< /tabs >}}

    `salt` and `passphrase` are the names of Vault keys and should be entered as shown: they are not to be substituted for any actual salt or passphrase.
+For more information about the Corda CLI `create-crypto-config` command's arguments, see the [Corda CLI reference]({{< relref "../../../reference/corda-cli/initial-config.md#create-crypto-config">}}).

 2. Review the DDL files generated and then execute against the database, ensuring that you apply them to the `CONFIG` schema.